Ecuador Travel Guide

 - They use local guides and support local companies.

 - G Adventures have a special single-use discount (which I particularly love)

 I leave their links below for you to check out their programs.

 That is unless you want to go on a cruise in the Galapagos Islands.
-In this case, I recommend G Adventures or Liveabord.com.
-Liveaboard.com is a reputable cruise company for which I was working before the COVID time, that specializes in diving cruises and small natural cruises including G Adventures boats, but many more other companies.
+In this case, i recommend Liveabord.com.
+Liveaboard.com is a reputable cruise company for which I was working before the COVID time, that specializes in diving cruises and small natural cruises including G Adventures boats, but many other companies.

-As I was mentioning before I felt very safe while traveling around Ecuador with the only exception of Quito historical center at night.
+As I was mentioning before I felt very safe while traveling around Ecuador with the only exception of the Quito Historical Center at night.
 DO AVOID IT!

 Other than that I felt really comfortable traveling by bus or walking around Quilitoa, Otavalo, Cuenca, Mindo, and all the small touristic towns.
 Ecuadorian people are the kindest I have met in Latin America so far, ok like the Peruvians.

 Obviously, petty thefts and robberies are a danger and you need to be careful using some common sense rules such as: